VikingKampfsau/tranzit/cod4-modtools/mapping_guide.md

 Download the content of https://github.com/VikingKampfsau/tranzit/tree/main/cod4-modtools and paste into your CoD4 modtools installation.

-## Step 1: Prepare your map for tranZit
+## Step 1: Prepare your map for TranZit

 Once you are done with the geometry of your map you are ready to add all the things required for proper TranZit gameplay.